 It will need to be placed outside when installing and connecting it to duct work.
 This will involve creating a concrete pad to where the unit will sit or installing it on the roof.
 The location must have good airflow but also be easily accessible for when maintenance on the unit is necessary.

 Check duct work to make certain it is properly sealed.
 Air leaks could cause unnecessary higher energy costs.
 Doing this could involve removing flooring as well as going into a crawl space under a home and more.

 If replacing an existing AC unit, the refrigerant in it needs to be recovered.
 This must be done by a professional with an EPA refrigerant handling certification.
 Any attempt to remove the refrigerant without the necessary training can be dangerous.
 A new unit should already have refrigerant.

 Connecting Central AC Unit

 Prior to starting any AC Installation, the diagrams and installation instructions that come with the central AC unit must be reviewed.
 The unit must be correctly positioned and carefully placed in the right location.
 The configuration of the unit will determine if there are indoor components to install.
 The length of the refrigerant line must be configured.
 The right length of drain piping must be confirmed.
 The electric lines and thermostat must be connected.
 Any contaminants must be removed from the refrigerant lines.
 Once installed, a test must be run to ensure the unit is functioning properly.

 Once the system is installed, both the compressor and the blower should work efficiently.
-The air moving through a home's ductwork should feel properly cool.
-Even after a correct AC Installation, a unit could have electronic control failure, refrigerant leaks and more.
+The air moving through a home's duct work should feel properly cool.
+Even after a correct HVAC Installation, a unit could have electronic control failure, refrigerant leaks and more.
 It may be a good idea to ask a professional to check the installation once it is done.
 This is a good way to make sure everything will operate at peak performance.